Phishing Strikes Again

-- Allows your vendors to send invoices through your company in a set way (usually by dollar amount)
+- Allow your vendors to send invoices through your company in a set way (usually by dollar amount)

-- Ensures that every invoice gets proper approval before it is paid
+- Ensure that every invoice gets proper approval before it is paid

-- Processes your invoices faster, allowing you to run analytics on them
+- Process your invoices faster, allowing you to run analytics on them

-- Uses data instead of physical receipts for validation
+- Use data instead of physical receipts for validation

-- Guarantees that your invoices and payment information is secure in a cloud-based environment that can be accessed anytime, anywhere
+- Guarantee that your invoices and payment information is secure in a cloud-based environment that can be accessed anytime, anywhere

-- Improves controls and solves common control issues, such as:
+- Improve controls and solve common control issues, such as: